mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 Create a directory where we'll store our Terraform and other config.
 Throughout the rest of this post, we'll assume you're working from the root of this directory.

+Serverless CA expects an AWS provider [alias](https://developer.hashicorp.com/terraform/language/providers/configuration#alias-multiple-provider-configurations) named `us-east-1` with region set to `us-east-1`.
+This is because certificates for CloudFront must be [created](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html#https-requirements-certificate-issuer) in `us-east-1`.
+Although the CloudFront distribution only applies if you want to have a public CRL, the module requires you to pass one in regardless.

-Serverless CA expects an AWS provider [alias](https://developer.hashicorp.com/terraform/language/providers/configuration#alias-multiple-provider-configurations) named `us-east-1`.
-However, the alias name is just a label — it doesn’t limit you to actually deploying in the `us-east-1` region.
-You’re free to configure that alias to point to any AWS region you need.
+Note that this doesn’t limit you to actually deploying the rest of Serverless CA to your preferred region.
+You’re free to configure an additional aws provider and point that to your desired AWS region.

 ```
 // Default provider for other resources